elidigui/parcelle/README.md

 4;yellow;#FFFF00
 5;blue;#0000FF

+## "map"
-"map" is the name of the matching svg file which containe zones.
+It is the name of the matching svg file which containe zones.